rahelFain/diem-uses-and-requirements/draft-diem-fainchtein-use-cases.md

 # Notional Requirements for Digital Emblems

-The above list of weaknesses highlights the need for an emblem approach that meets a number of requirements to perform its function properly under international law.
-Because there are multiple use cases for digital emblems, some of which are fundamentally different from one another, it is not presumed that any one use of a digital emblem would necessarily have every single one of these requirements for a given implementation.
+Because there are multiple use cases for digital emblems, some of which are fundamentally different from one another, it is not presumed that any one use of a digital emblem would necessarily have all or most of these requirements for a given implementation.
 In this vein, the working group will identify a core set of baseline requirements for digital emblems.
 Additional use cases will require further extensions.
+ToDo: move potential requirements which are outside the initial scope of the WG to a separate section.

-## Identification Requirements
+## Potential Identification Requirements

-A digital emblem capable of acting as an official marking of legal significance needs to be identifiable by its intended legal purpose and what assets it applies to.
-To do this, digital emblems...
+A digital emblem capable of acting as an official marking of legal significance needs to be identifiable by its intended purpose and what assets it applies to.
+To do this, digital emblems may have these requirements (identified by in relation to diverse use cases).
+Requirements of particular use cases will vary.

-- MUST provide a clearly detectable and unambiguous marking mappable to enable verification,
+- Provide a clearly detectable and unambiguous marking mappable to enable verification,
-- MUST be machine-readable to enable automated verification,
+- Be machine-readable to enable automated verification,
-- MUST be capable of carrying a visual representation of the physical emblem it represents,
+- Be capable of carrying a visual representation of the physical emblem it represents,
-- MUST carry an unambiguous indication of the international law or laws conferring protection upon the entity marked with the emblem,
+- Carry an unambiguous indication of the international law, laws or agreement pertaining to the entity marked with the emblem,
-- MUST be possible to associate with a range or specific quantity of persons or items,
+- Be possible to associate with a range or specific quantity of persons or items,
-- MUST be possible to associate with online services (e.g., websites, email servers, databases),
+- Be possible to associate with online services (e.g., websites, email servers, databases),
-- MUST be possible to associate with data in transit or at rest,
+- Be possible to associate with data in transit or at rest,
-- MUST be possible to associate with network-addressable equipment (e.g., routers, servers, laptops, IoT devices),
+- Be possible to associate with network-addressable equipment (e.g., routers, servers, laptops, IoT devices),
-- MUST be possible to associate with a physical object (e.g., building, vehicle, container),
+- Be possible to associate with a physical object (e.g., building, vehicle, container),
-- MUST be possible to associate with a person or group of people
+- Be possible to associate with a person or group of people

-## Distribution Requirements
+## Potential Distribution Requirements

-A digital emblem applicable to a variety of physical and digital assets will need to support a variety of discovery mechanisms to ensure emblem verification is a practical process international law can enforce.
+A digital emblem applicable to a variety of physical and digital assets will need to support discovery mechanisms to ensure emblem verification is a practical process.
 Practicality can mean multiple things, including minimizing the risk that verifying emblems will disclose verifier presence or behavior, minimizing the cost of verifying digital emblems, and ensuring universal access to emblem-bearing for legally entitled assets.

-To accomplish practical emblem distribution, digital emblems...
+To accomplish practical emblem distribution, digital emblems can have requirements to...

-- MUST NOT impose an undue cost to verify,
+- Not impose an undue cost to verify,
-- MUST NOT impose an undue cost to apply to or remove from an asset,
+- Not impose an undue cost to apply to or remove from an asset,
-- MUST NOT impose an undue cost to acquire authority to deploy,
+- Not impose an undue cost to acquire authority to deploy,
-- MUST NOT require verifiers of the emblem to reveal to the emblem bearer that existence checking is occurring,
+- Not require verifiers of the emblem to reveal to the emblem bearer that existence checking is occurring,
-- SHOULD be possible to view an emblem in-band via a communications network, optically (e.g., QR code), or wirelessly (e.g., RFID).
+- Make it possible to view an emblem via a communications network,
+- Make it possible to view an emblem optically (e.g. QR code), or wirelessly (e.g. RFID) ToDo: this is an example of a potential requirement that will be outside the initial scope of the working group.

-## Trust model requirements
+## Potential Trust model requirements

 A digital emblem needs to be trustworthy in order to provide any value.
 This means that parties verifying the presence of emblems need to know that the asset bearing an emblem is entitled to do so for the declared asset, time frame, and other scopes.
-Therefore, digital emblems...

-- MUST be authorized by a party that has the legal authority to issue it,
+- Be authorized by a party that has the legal authority to issue it,
-- MUST identify the authorizing party that issued it to ensure accountability of emblem use,
+- Identify the authorizing party that issued it to ensure accountability of emblem use,
-- MUST carry an unambiguous indication of the international law or laws conferring protection upon the entity marked with the emblem,
+- Carry an unambiguous indication of the international law or laws conferring protection upon the entity marked with the emblem,
-- MUST be capable of providing a reference to additional relevant information (e.g., photographs, unique identifiers) which can be used to corroborate the association of the digital emblem with the entity bearing it,
+- Be capable of providing a reference to additional relevant information (e.g., photographs, unique identifiers) which can be used to corroborate the association of the digital emblem with the entity bearing it,
-- MUST be revocable when they are no longer valid,
+- Be revocable when they are no longer valid,
-- MUST be restrictable by temporal scope,
+- Be restrictable by temporal scope,
-- MUST be restrictable by geographic scope,
+- Be restrictable by geographic scope,
-- MUST be robust against being replayed by invalid bearers,
+- Be robust against being replayed by invalid bearers,
-- MUST be robust against forgery of its various properties.i
+- Be robust against forgery of its various properties.

 # Security Considerations

-A key part of this document highlights the risks surrounding physical emblems.
+A key part of this document highlights some risks surrounding physical emblems.
 Technical implementations of digital emblems will undoubtedly incur their own security considerations.
-However, this document does not propose technical solutions; it enumerates the use cases that justify creating technical solutions and what requirements are imposed on such solutions.
+However, this document does not propose technical solutions; it enumerates  use cases that justify creating technical solutions and potential requirements.
+Many of the potential requirements pertain to possible security and privacy directions.

 # IANA Considerations